TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

          boolean

    Description
-         if set, any 2-digit prepended numbers ("eg \_23") in the filename is removed.
+         If set, any 2-digit *appended*(!) numbers in the filename are removed.
+         E.g. "filename\_23.gif" then becomes "filename.gif".

 .. container:: table-row